tlmakinen/snapjax/README.md

 from jax import lax
 import jax_cosmo as jc
 import scipy.constants as cnst
+'''

+We start by defining the integrand, making use of the `jax-cosmo.scipy` library

+'''python
 inference_type = 'w'

 # the integrand in the calculation of mu from z,cosmology